openstack-archive/tripleo-incubator/README.md

-Also requests from baremetal machines to the Nova/EC2 meta-data service may be transmitted over an unsecured network, at least until full hardware SDN is in palce.
+Also requests from baremetal machines to the Nova/EC2 meta-data service may be transmitted over an unsecured network, at least until full hardware SDN is in place.
 This carries the same attack vector as the PXE problems noted above, and so should be given similar consideration.

 Machine State